 1. Alltech / Town Branch ($10 per person tour)

 This distillery / brewery is located in downtown Lexington.
 It’s a smaller distillery, but ended up being one of my favorite tastings.
 The distillery part of the tour was shorter (as there wasn’t as much to see), but it also included a tour of their Town Branch brewery– where they make Kentucky Bourbon Barrel Ale.
 The tour included 4 tokens that let you choose which drinks you wanted to sample, and you could choose from both the distillery and brewery drinks.
 This was a nice stop if you’re tired of bourbon after bourbon, and want to shake things up with some local brews.

 2. Woodford Reserve** ($10 per person tour)

-Four Roses Warehouse: Four Roses also has a warehouse with tours and tastings near the Jim Beam distillery.
-We opted for a 30-minute tasting here, and paid $5 a person.
-The tasting included three bourbons and the tasting glass.
+The Four Roses warehouse is where Four Roses ages all their bourbon.
+It’s located near the Jim Beam distillery, and offers both tours and tastings.
+We opted for a 30-minute tasting here, which included three bourbons and the tasting glass.
 It was short, sweet, and a nice side-trip while we waited for our Jim Beam tour.

 5. Maker’s Mark ($9 per person tour; specialty tours also available)

 Maker’s Mark is in Loretto, KY, south of Lexington and Louisville.
 Of the tours I’ve been on so far– Maker’s Mark was one of my absolute favorites.
 The grounds are gorgeous, and the tour was fantastic.

 The tour includes a walk-through of their large distillery area, a chance to taste the mash of fermenting grains, a view of the production line, a bottle label, four tastings, and a chance to hand-dip a bourbon bottle in their signature red wax.
 They also have more expensive specialty tours available.
 These vary but include a more extensive view of the grounds.
 Check on their website about reserving these ahead if you’re interested.